Ex-Columbia student Mahmoud Khalil released from ICE detention after judge's order - UPI.com

-June 20 (UPI) -- Former Columbia University student Mahmoud Khalil on Friday night was freed from federal detention in central Louisiana after a federal judge ordered his release.
+June 20 (UPI) -- Former Columbia University graduate student Mahmoud Khalil on Friday night was freed from federal detention in central Louisiana on bail after a federal judge ordered his release.

 Farbiarz, who was appointed by President Joe Biden, said it was "highly, highly unusual" the government still wanted him detained.

-He was ordered to surrender his passport and travel documents, and restricted to four states and Washington, D.C.
+He was ordered to surrender his passport and travel documents, and restricted to New York, New Jersey, Michigan, Louisiana and Washington, D.C.

+The Department of Justice will appeal to the circuit court or ultimately the Supreme Court.

+"The Trump Administration acted well within its statutory and constitutional authority to detain Khalil, as it does with any alien who advocates for violence, glorifies and supports terrorists, harasses Jews, and damages property," Homeland Security posted on X before his release.
+"An immigration judge has already vindicated this position.
+We expect a higher court to do the same."

 While in detention, Khalil missed the birth of his first child in New York in April, and he was allowed to hold him while in custody in May.
 His wife is a U.S. citizen.